promise-J/Directory-of-school/README.md

 # Directory-of-schools
 A directory for schools that allows parents and teachers connect.
 It allows the school management to access the parents feedback on issues regarding their children and ward.
-This will be available to all schools in Nigeria.
+This will be available to all schools in the globe.

 ![](https://img.shields.io/badge/Microverse-blueviolet)